-Internally the house contains glorious living and dining spaces, a toplit subterranean lap pool and steam room, 4 main bedrooms, a guest and maid’s wing and garaging for 2 cars.
+Internally the house contains glorious living and dining spaces, a toplit subterranean 20m lap pool and steam room, 4 main bedrooms, a guest and maid’s wing and garaging for 2 cars.

 The house replaces two former dwellings on a triangular land parcel to the north side of an historic mews.
 Set in a mature conservation area where a new build contemporary house is a very rare event, the Long House is low build, again a rare thing, and has the luxury of large interconnected horizontal spaces on the main ground level.

 The composition of the house, some 49m in length, hence the Long House, was determined by careful integration of its new masses with the scale and form of the surrounding urban context.

 Conceived as a secret dwelling so when viewed from the street it appears introverted and screened from the outside world, by contrast, to the garden side, the elevations are largely transparent, dissolving the relationship between inside and out, allowing the lush gardens to form an important part of the living experience.